-- NZ IFRS 15 Revenue from Contracts with Customers, addresses recognition of revenue from contracts with customers.
+- NZ IFRS 15 Revenue from Contracts with Customers, addresses recognition of revenue from contracts with customers other than revenue relating to leasing, insurance, financial instruments, and group accounting.
 It replaces the current revenue recognition guidance in NZ IAS 18 Revenue and NZ IAS 11 Construction Contracts and is applicable to all entities with revenue.
 It sets out a 5 step model for revenue recognition to depict the transfer of promised goods or services to customers in an amount that reflects the consideration, to which the entity expects to be entitled in exchange for those goods or services.
 This standard is effective for periods beginning on or after 1 January 2017.